My Goals

 For a Europe that serves the people.

-A Europe That serves its citizens
+A Europe That Serves The People

 My Committees in the European Parliament